flexpa/sero/README.md

 [![Build](https://github.com/Automate-Medical/sero/actions/workflows/build.yaml/badge.svg)](https://github.com/Automate-Medical/sero/actions/workflows/build.yaml)

-Serotiny is a modular TypeScript toolchain for FHIR (and friends).
+Serotiny is a modular TypeScript toolchain for FHIR (and friends) sponsored by Automate Medical Inc.

 Health data is spreading everywhere.
 FHIR is a big part of that.
 Serotiny is built for developers who need tools in the languages they know, with opinionated answers to solve common problems.